kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 ###### Will enabling / using this feature result in any new API calls?

+After the changes in this PR are merged, CAS now may have to read `CSINode` objects before scaling decisions, but CAS was *already* reading `CSINode` objects via scheduler plugins it vendors, because those plugins need `CSINode` listers.

+Overall - this should not result in any new API calls.

 <!--
 Describe them, providing:
   - API call type (e.g. PATCH pods)